xata roll commands to manage migrations, and an example with changing column types.

 When a migration has started, it is serving up both version of the schema simultaneously.
 You can instantly revert any schema changes during an active migraiton by rolling back the changes.
 To test rolling back, run:11.
 Check migration status

-Let’s start the migration again and check its status:In progress
+Let’s start the migration again and check its status:In progress and you can view all statuses available here.

 12. Complete the migration